-Emma serves on the Board of CitySeed and has been a volunteer with IRIS since 2016.
+Emma serves as the Board Chair of CitySeed and has been a volunteer with IRIS since 2016.
 She is excited about community food systems, meeting new people, and living in New Haven.
 She has worked in farm-based education, youth development, and forestry, and is currently the Education Director for Connecticut Forest & Park Association.
 She earned a Masters in Urban and Environmental Policy and Planning with a focus on community food systems, and hopes to use her experiences to further the mission of Sanctuary Kitchen.

 Amelia Reese Masterson

 Amelia, Executive Director of CitySeed, has worked for over a decade at the intersection of food security, health, agriculture, and refugee services.
 She has worked with Iraqi and Syrian refugees across the Middle East on food security programming, in addition to spending time in New Haven both earning a Masters in Public Health and working in community-based food and nutrition services.
 She sees food justice as central to the wellbeing of New Haven, and food as a vehicle for bringing community members together.